How to tell if it’s your Monitor or GPU that is dying?

 When to consider replacing your monitor or GPU

-Deciding when to get a new monitor or GPU depends on balancing cost, what you need from them, and how bad the problems are.
-Here are some things to think about:
+Deciding when to get a new monitor or GPU depends on if you have spare money to really get a new one, what you need from them, and how bad the problems are.

 1. If your monitor or GPU is really old or not covered by warranty anymore, fixing them might not be worth it.
 Getting something new could be a big improvement.